Illinois Mortgage Loan Programs With Bad Credit And No Overlays

 Adjustable Rate Mortgage

-It’s a very valid possibility to take out a mortgage with a adjustable rate, that adjusts as your level of income changes over the years.
+It’s a very valid possibility to take out a mortgage with an adjustable rate, that adjusts as your level of income changes over the years.

 - ARMs are recommended for home buyers of starter homes or if the homeowner does not plan on living at the property for longer than 5 years.

 Home buyers can get reduced interest rates by buying down the rate with discount points.
-Any left over funds on sellers concessions is used to buy discount points for reduced rates.
+Any leftover funds on sellers concessions are used to buy discount points for reduced rates.

-- Home buyers who borrow $50k to purchase new home, one point will be $500.
+- Home buyers who borrow $50k to purchase a new home, one point will be $500

-- So thus once borrowers have paid the down payment, any extra money they may have available would likely be best spent buying mortgage points, in lieu of adding more money to original deposit.
+- So thus once borrowers have paid the down payment, any extra money they may have available would likely be best spent buying mortgage points, in lieu of adding more money to the original deposit

 Paying Off Debt